What is Plastic?

 Why We Only Take #2, #4, and #5 Plastic

 #2, #4, and #5 are the most beneficial types of plastic for ECOP to use.
 It is the easiest to chop in the Granulator and works the best for our products by making them smooth and polished.
-We are also limited on space and our permit only allows us to take in a certain amount of plastic.
+ECOP also has a permit that allows a certain amount of plastic in the facility at once.

-#1 (PET), #6 (PS), and #7 (other) are the least beneficial for our machines to process.
-When ECOP uses these particular types of plastics, our products come out rough, irregular, and uneven.
-With new machinery, small amounts of these plastics can be added with the ones that we currently take, and the products will come out smooth.
+#1 (PET), #6 (PS), and #7 (other) are the least beneficial for the machines to process.
+When ECOP uses these particular types of plastics, the products come out rough, irregular, and uneven.
+With new machinery, small amounts of these plastics can be added with the ones that ECOP currently takes, and the products will come out smooth.

 #3 (PVC) is not recyclable because it contains many toxic substances.
-Some of which are BPA and lead.
+Some are BPA and lead.
 When this particular type of plastic is melted, it is very toxic and can potentially cause harm to the body.
+ECOP does not take this due to the toxins released in the air when the plastic is melted.

 How It Impacts The Environment